 Christine Killimayer has called the Tennessee Valley home since July of 2010.
-She currently anchors WHNT News 19 at 4:00 and WHNT News 19 at 6:30 with Jerry Hayes.
+She currently anchors News 19 at 4:00, 5:00 and 6:30 with Jerry Hayes.

-Christine has covered a wide variety of events and issues impacting WHNT News 19 viewers from the April 27, 2011, tornado outbreak to the team name reveal for the Tennessee Valley’s newest minor league baseball team.
-She is most proud of her work producing an award-winning suicide prevention special.
+Christine has covered a wide variety of events and issues impacting News 19 viewers from the April 27, 2011, tornado outbreak to the team name reveal for the Rocket City Trash Pandas to an award-winning suicide prevention special.